kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 That's for the viewer to decide!
 There's something satisfyingly puzzle-ish about it.
 I have a hard time playing Satisfactory or Factorio, but they scratch a somewhat similar itch maybe?
 Maybe that's too self-aggrandizing.
 Anyway, I think it's kind of an interesting puzzle, we'll leave it at that.
 And what makes something fun?

-The elements I think work are picking the stories, and eventually realizing that actually, I should be prioritizing impact more highly.
-Then realizing that the story points and tech debt matter, because it will start failing tasks.
-I don't know, there's an interesting realization journey.
+The elements I think work: picking the stories, eventually realizing I should prioritize impact more highly, then realizing that story points and tech debt matter because tasks will start failing.
+There's an interesting realization journey.

-I'm not sure how legible it is to someone outside of tech.
+I'm not sure how legible the game is to someone outside of tech.
 It's pretty jargon heavy.

 I had fun making it, and exploring.
 Genuinely, it gave me something to look forward to in a way that a game sometimes does not?
 It helps that I got to write this post to accompany it, and that's fun in its own way too.
 It's weird what things we might find fun!
 Satisfactory, for example, is sometimes fun and sometimes Too Much Like Work for me.